Ethics & Diversity

 Energy

-We will only use 100% recycled paper within the Society and for communicating to members.
+We use 100% recycled paper within the Society and for communicating to members.
 Where possible, alternative communication platforms will be used to reduce the use of paper.
 The printing of documents by colleagues will be contained at a minimum level and avoided whenever possible.

 Waste reduction and disposal